leejoonli/code-every-day/log.md

 ## Thoughts

 Decided to try and create a database using django, python, and postgresql on windows rather than WSL.
 Running into issues where I need to install certain programs like GNU and PostgreSQL for windows.  psql not showing up as a command option in powershell or command prompt.

+# Day 250 (2/8/2023)

+## Database Application

+Worked on the database application.

+## Thoughts

+Did a refresher on Django and using windows instead of WSL.